ipfs-inactive/blog/content/post/70-js-ipfs-0-38.md

 ## 🗑️ Garbage collection

 Support for garbage collection has shipped with `0.38.0`!
-This means that blocks in your IPFS Repo will be removed when gc is run unless they are pinned.
+This means that blocks in your IPFS Repo will be removed whenever gc is run unless they are pinned.

 This is essential for keeping your repo to a manageable size, but must be run manually for the time being.